Faculty Mentorship and Expertise

 “My interest as an instructor,” explains Assistant Professor of Instruction Jeff Richards, “is to think about the capacity of architecture to empower people, especially those who haven’t had access to it in the past, and for the students to engage with communities in Philadelphia to understand the impact we can make through design.”

-Tyler Faculty and Student Disrupt an Industry
+Tyler Faculty and Student Expand an Industry

 Doug Bucci, head of the Metals/Jewelry/CAD-CAM program, and then Metals/Jewelry/CAD-CAM MFA student Ellen Sisti (MFA ’21) worked together to establish a first-of-its-kind digital dental lab with the capacity to create 3D-printed crowns, bridges and surgical casts at the Temple Kornberg School of Dentistry.